Adams Township, Butler County, Pennsylvania: History

 Adams Township was settled in 1796 and incorporated when it separated from Cranberry and Middlesex townships in 1854.
+It is named for President John Quincy Adams.

 With the growing population in neighboring Cranberry Township, Adams has had a steady increase in the population of people over the years.
 After the 2010 census, it was discovered that Adams Township had the largest population increase of any township or borough in the county as well as one of the highest in Western Pennsylvania over the previous decade.

 Education

 Adams Township is within the Mars Area School District.
 The district consists of Mars Area Primary Center, Mars Area Elementary School, Mars Area Centennial School, Mars Area Middle School, and Mars Area High School.

 Culture

 The Serbian Orthodox Eparchy of Eastern America previously had its headquarters in the township.